ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 ## Tech used
 For the facial detection a custom model was built and was tested with different implementations.
 The first tests were based on an haar cascade in OpenCV (you can see the result in the above gifs) but I quickly realized that this implementation was too much resource hungry and slow (you can thes it if you want with this [script](https://github.com/Cipulot/CodeWithFriends-Spring2020/blob/master/projects/Cipulot/LeapMask/OpenCV_only_old.py) and the "old" model).
-Therefore I've trained another model with Tensorflow, this time with a set of both real and computer generated positive images.
+Therefore I've trained another model with Tensorflow, this time with a set of both real and computer generated positive images (source is below and a couple of hundreds taken by myself both via Google Images and in my local area).
 This has proven to be effective in reducing the narrowness in detection that a "one type only" approach can introduce.
 The final implementation uses a combination of OpenCV, imutils and Tensorflow to get the job done.

 The input interface is based on the [Leap Motion](https://www.ultraleap.com/datasheets/Leap_Motion_Controller_Datasheet.pdf) gesture sensor with ad-hoc compiled files in order to make it work with Python3 (since it's only Python2 compatible out of the box).